C21C:

 Vladimir A Alexeev, University of Alaska Fairbanks, Fairbanks, United States, Christopher D Arp, University of Alaska Fairbanks, Water and Environmental Research Center, Fairbanks, United States, Benjamin M Jones, USGS Alaska Science Center, Anchorage, AK, United States and Lei Cai, Norse Research, Bergen, Norway

-Adam Lee Atchley1, Ethan Coon2, Scott L Painter3, Dylan R Harp1 and Cathy Jean Wilson1, (1)Los Alamos National Laboratory, Los Alamos, NM, United States, (2)Oak Ridge National Laboratory, Climate Change Science Institute and Environmental Sciences Division, Oak Ridge, TN, United States, (3)Oak Ridge National Lab, Oak Ridge, TN, United States
+Adam Lee Atchley1, Ethan Coon2, Scott L Painter3, Dylan R Harp1 and Cathy Jean Wilson1, (1)Los Alamos National Laboratory, Los Alamos, NM, United States, (2)Oak Ridge National Laboratory, Climate Change Science Institute and Environmental Sciences Division, Oak Ridge, TN, United States, (3)Oak Ridge National Lab, Oak Ridge, United States